apache/flink/docs/content/docs/try-flink/write_flink_program_with_sql.md

 {{< img src="/fig/try-flink/flink-sql.png" alt="Flink SQL client" >}}

 ## Step 2: Set up a data source with flink-faker

 Like with any Flink program, you will need a data source to connect to so that Flink can process it.
 There are many popular data sources but for the interest of this tutorial, you will be using [flink-faker](https://github.com/knaufk/flink-faker).
-This custom [table source](https://nightlies.apache.org/flink/flink-docs-release-1.13/docs/connectors/table/overview/) is based on [Java Faker](https://github.com/DiUS/java-faker) and can generate fake data continuously and in a realistic format.
+This custom [table source](https://nightlies.apache.org/flink/flink-docs-release-1.13/docs/connectors/table/overview/) is based on [Java Faker](https://github.com/DiUS/java-faker) and can generate fake data continuously in memory and in a realistic format.

 Java Faker is a tool for generating this data and flink-faker exposes that as a source in Flink by implementing the [DynamicTableSource interface](https://nightlies.apache.org/flink/flink-docs-release-1.11/api/java/org/apache/flink/table/connector/source/DynamicTableSource.html).
 The dynamic table source has the logic of how to create a table source (in this case, from flink-faker), and then by adding a factory (https://nightlies.apache.org/flink/flink-docs-master/api/java/org/apache/flink/table/factories/DynamicTableSourceFactory.html) for it you can expose it in the SQL API by referencing it with `"connector" = "faker"`.